New Mexico Governor Lets Gun Ban Expire

 0:00

 New Mexico Gov. Michelle Lujan Grisham on Oct.
-16 announced she is letting a ban on firearms expire, about a year after it was first imposed.
+16 announced that she is letting a ban on firearms expire, about a year after it was first imposed.

 Grisham issued an executive order in September 2023 banning guns at public places such as parks in Bernalillo County, which includes Albuquerque.

-The order was later narrowed to only apply to parks and playgrounds.
+The order was later narrowed to apply only to parks and playgrounds.

 “The public health order, though temporary, allowed us to implement urgent and necessary measures that have had a measurable, positive effect on public safety in our state,” Grisham said in a statement.
 “I have decided to allow the public health order to expire, but our fight to protect New Mexico communities from the dangers posed by guns and illegal drugs will continue.”

 Other components of the order will remain in place through memorandums of understanding entered into between state officials and law enforcement agencies in Bernalillo County, according to the governor’s office.
-These memorandums allow for the sharing of safety data between agencies and aim to ensure transparency, the office said.
+These memorandums allow for the sharing of safety data between agencies and aim to ensure transparency, Grisham’s office said.

 The judge also said that playgrounds were sensitive places, which justices have said are exempted from the Second Amendment.